facelessuser/pymdown-extensions/docs/src/markdown/index.md

     [Emoji](extensions/emoji.md) makes adding emoji via Markdown easy :smile:.

 ??? summary "EscapeAll"
-    [EscapeAll](extensions/escapeall.md) allows the escaping any character, some with additional effects.
-Check it out to see why you might want to do this.
+    [EscapeAll](extensions/escapeall.md) allows the escaping of any character, some with additional effects.
+Check it out to learn more.

 ??? summary "Extra"
-    [Extra](extensions/extra.md) is just like Python Markdown's Extra package, except it replaces certain extensions with PyMdown Extension's extensions.
+    [Extra](extensions/extra.md) is just like Python Markdown's Extra package except it uses PyMdown Extensions to substitute similar extensions.

 ??? summary "ExtraRawHTML"
     [ExtraRawHTML](extensions/extrarawhtml.md) exposes Python Markdown's feature of parsing markdown in HTML blocks.
 No longer do you have to include all of Extra when all you want to do is parse Markdown in HTML blocks.